 Travel along the Western Coast of India, from Malabar, through Mangalore to Goa, and the diversity of their cuisines will amaze you.
 Ingredients and produce that are so similar, yet with distinct and unique cooking styles, each region has many traditional signature dishes to offer.
-Kori Sukka or dry chicken curry in Mangalore style is one such specialty.
+Kori Sukka (Chicken Sukka) or Dry Chicken Curry in Mangalore style is one such specialty.

 Fragrant and just moist enough, this dish brings together all the great flavours of the Konkan coast.
 Mellow tanginess of tamarind, subtle sweetness of coconut, unmistakable flavours of fried spices, and warm notes of dried chilies, this recipe has it all to make a great chicken delicacy.